keelam13/hiking-mt-pulag/README.md

 - Cici my girl for the inspiration.
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) my mentor for the advice, tips and guiding me through the project.
 - [Kera Cudmore](https://github.com/kera-cudmore) for the great help on constructing a README file.
-- [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
+- [Code Institute](https://codeinstitute.net/) lessons, tutors and Slack community members for their support and help.
 - [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.